arashm-gh/vault/learning/chemistry/Combustion Analysis.md

 #Chemistry
+> [!info] TODO: Some information requires separation into other topics
 # Introduction
 1. Sample is placed in a [[Platinum]] furnace boat at the start and excess [[Oxygen]] is provided.
 2. This begins a [[Combustion Reaction]]